webplatform/docs-wpd/Style_Guide/index.md

 ===Section Headings===
 As much as possible, use short sentences for heading titles, with minimal punctuation and articles, but the rules for titles do not necessarily apply to section headings.

+===Title casing===

+You should capitalise the first word of each title, but not every word.
+So '''Web standards rock''', but not '''Web Standards Rock'''

 ==Neutral Voice==
 With the exception of tutorials and guides, content should maintain a neutral voice.
 Because the site is a collaborative wiki, even tutorials and guides that begin with a specific voice can be expected to morph over time.